-Classes can range from $50 to $250 per class, depending on the courses (some come only in packages), if it’s conducted in a group, and if you’ll be delivering at the same hospital (usually cheaper).
+Classes can range from S$50 to S$250 per class, depending on the courses (some come only in packages), if it’s conducted in a group, and if you’ll be delivering at the same hospital (usually cheaper).
 You can attend as few as one class to as many as 17 classes.

-Hospital Birth (two to three days stay) – From $1,200 onwards
+Hospital Birth (two to three days stay) - From S$1,200 onwards

-The largest proportion of your pregnancy costs will come from the actual birth, which starts from an average of $1,200 for a normal delivery (without interventions needed) at a Class C ward in a government hospital.
-This can go all the way up to $13,000 or more at a private hospital.
+The largest proportion of your pregnancy costs will come from the actual birth, which starts from an average of S$1,200 for a normal delivery (without interventions needed) at a Class C ward in a government hospital.
+This can go all the way up to S$13,000 or more at a private hospital.